-"Now it is true that the speeches of made by the Members Legislatures on the florr of House when a Bill for enacting a statutory provision is being debated are inadimissible for the purpose of interpreting statutory provision but he speech made by the Mover of the Bill explaining the reason for introduction of the Bill can certainly be referred to for the purpose of ascertaining mischief sought to be remedied by the legislation and the object and purpose for which the legislation is enacted." [p.
+"Now it is true that the speeches made by the Members of Legislatures on the florr of the House when a Bill for enacting a provision statutory is being debated are inadimissible for the interpreting purpose of statutory provision but he speech made by the Mover of the Bill explaining the reason for introduction of the Bill certainly be referred to for purpose of ascertaining mischief sought to be remedied by the legislation and the object and purpose for which the legislation is enacted." [p.
 645]